sitcomlab/IVE/install.md

 ***

-# 4. Documentation
+# 5. Documentation

 * If you want to contribute to this documentation, you need to install Jekyll ([https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/)) your local machine.
 Attention: Jekyll is not officially supported by Windows.
 Please follow the instructions on their website.
-* Switch to the `gh-pages` branch in you local repository:
+* Switch to the `gh-pages` branch in your local repository:

 ```
 git checkout gh-pages